Booligoosh/codetheweb.blog/learn/html.md

 These are just other articles I have written about stuff that isn't programming, but will help you along your web development journey.
 - [The steps to creating a website][r-steps-to-creating-a-website]
 - [Why you should join DevChat][r-devchat]
+- [6 Reference sites to help you learn web development in 2018 and beyond... 🚀][r-reference-sites]

 [welcome]: /2017/09/29/welcome/
 [p1]: /2017/10/04/how-to-learn-web-development/